Skip to content

 Monitor patients for signs and symptoms indicative of pneumonitis/ILD such as hypoxia, cough, dyspnea or interstitial infiltrates on radiologic exams.
 Evaluate and exclude infectious, neoplastic and other causes for such signs and symptoms through appropriate investigations.
 Withhold PADCEV for patients who develop Grade 2 pneumonitis/ILD and consider dose reduction.
 Permanently discontinue PADCEV in all patients with Grade 3 or 4 pneumonitis/ILD.

-Peripheral neuropathy (PN) When PADCEV was given in combination with pembrolizumab, 67% of the 564 patients treated with combination therapy had PN of any grade, 36% had Grade 2 neuropathy, and 7% had Grade 3 neuropathy.
-The incidence of PN occurred at a higher rate when PADCEV was given in combination with pembrolizumab compared to PADCEV as a single agent.
+When PADCEV was given in combination with intravenous pembrolizumab for the treatment of la/mUC, 67% of the 564 patients had PN of any grade, 36% had Grade 2 neuropathy, and 7% had Grade 3 neuropathy.
 The median time to onset of Grade ≥2 PN was 6 months (range: 0.3 to 25 months).
+Of the patients who experienced neuropathy and had data regarding resolution (n=373), 13% had complete resolution, and 87% of patients had residual neuropathy at last evaluation.
+Of the patients with residual neuropathy at last evaluation, 45% (146/326) had Grade ≥2 neuropathy.

-PN occurred in 53% of the 720 patients treated with PADCEV as a single agent in clinical trials including 38% with sensory neuropathy, 8% with muscular weakness and 7% with motor neuropathy.
+PN occurred in 53% of the 720 patients treated with PADCEV as a single agent in clinical trials including 38% with sensory neuropathy, 8% with muscular weakness, and 7% with motor neuropathy.
 Thirty percent of patients experienced Grade 2 reactions and 5% experienced Grade 3-4 reactions.
 PN occurred in patients treated with PADCEV with or without preexisting PN.
 The median time to onset of Grade ≥2 PN was 4.9 months (range: 0.1 to 20 months).
 Neuropathy led to treatment discontinuation in 6% of patients.
+Of the patients who experienced neuropathy who had data regarding resolution (n=296), 11% had complete resolution, and 89% had residual neuropathy at the time of their last evaluation.
+Of the patients with residual neuropathy at last evaluation, 50% (132/262) had Grade ≥2 neuropathy.

 Monitor patients for symptoms of new or worsening PN and consider dose interruption or dose reduction of PADCEV when PN occurs.
 Permanently discontinue PADCEV in patients who develop Grade ≥3 PN.